Abduction of Chloe Ayling

-The abduction of Chloe Ayling occurred in July 2017 while Ayling, a British page 3 model, had travelled to Milan, Italy for a fake photo-shoot.
-There, she was abducted by two individuals claiming to be members of a criminal organisation called The Black Death Group.
-In June 2018, Lukasz Herba, a Polish national from the United Kingdom, was convicted in a Milan court of the kidnapping and sentenced to 16 years and nine months in prison.
+The abduction of Chloe Ayling occurred in July 2017 while Ayling, a British page 3 model, had travelled to Milan, Italy, for a fake photo-shoot.
+There, she was abducted by two people claiming to be members of a criminal organisation called The Black Death Group.
+In June 2018, Łukasz Herba, a Polish national from the United Kingdom, was convicted in a Milan court of the kidnapping and sentenced to 16 years and 9 months in prison.

-In 2021, the 16-year sentence of Michal Herba was reduced on appeal to 5 years and 8 months.
-The sentence of Lukasz Herba had already been reduced, in 2020, to 12 years and 1 month.

 Abduction

 Ayling, from Coulsdon and aged 20 at the time of the incident, was working in London for Phil Green's Supermodel Agency.
-In March 2017, Green, a lawyer and part-time DJ, had previously brokered a failed photo-shoot in Paris for Ayling which was later revealed to have been a scheme organised by Lukasz Herba, a 30-year-old Polish computer programmer from Oldbury, West Midlands, under the alias "Andre Lazio".
-In July 2017, while Ayling was on a photo-shoot in Dubai, Green was contacted again by Lazio, requesting another attempt at the photo-shoot in Milan on 12 July.
+In March 2017, Green, a lawyer and part-time DJ, brokered a photoshoot for Ayling, which was due to take place in Paris but was called off. Łukasz Herba, a 30-year-old Polish computer programmer from Oldbury, West Midlands, operating under the alias "Andre Lazio", developed a plan to organise a new photoshoot.
+In July 2017, Lazio contacted Green, requesting another attempt at the photoshoot, this time in Milan, on 12 July.

 When Ayling did not return to the UK via Gatwick that night, her mother contacted Green.
-The next morning, Green received a ransom email, ostensibly from The Black Death Group and written by "MD" (another Herba alias) demanding €300,000 or else Ayling would be auctioned off as a sex-slave on the dark web on 16 July.
+The next morning, Green received a ransom email, ostensibly from The Black Death Group and written by "MD" (another Herba alias) demanding €300,000 or else Ayling would be auctioned off as a sex slave on the dark web on 16 July.
 Green then contacted the UK consulate in Milan for support.
-Italian police then visited the address, which turned out to not be a photo studio at all.
+Italian police then visited the address, which turned out not to be a photo studio at all.
 Inside, they found some of Ayling's clothes, and, in the absence of other evidence or emails, the investigation stalled.
-However, after six days, on Monday 17 July, Ayling and Herba turned up together at the Milan consulate, and suspicion quickly fell on the couple after CCTV footage of them together in public emerged.
+After six days, on Monday 17 July, Ayling and Herba turned up together at the Milan consulate, and suspicion quickly fell on the two after CCTV footage of them together in public emerged.